 Contact us to help you with your application

-If you’re worried that you won’t be able to study in Japan over 30, then fret not.
+If you’re worried that you won’t be able to study in Japan when you’re over 30, then fret not.
 If you’re motivated and want to come for the right reasons, then there won’t be any significant barriers to starting your life in Japan.

-Feel free to contact us if you have any questions!
+Feel free to contact us if you have any questions and make sure to follow the blog to learn more!